 Henri Julien Félix Rousseau was a French post-impressionist painter who was subjected to ridicule by critics during his lifetime.
-And yet, he became known as a self-taught genius who had … Continue reading #FridayPainting: Henri J.F.
-Rousseau “The Equatorial Jungle”
+And yet, he became known as a self-taught genius who had enormous influence on several generations of avant-grade artists.
+How often have critics been on the wrong side of history?
+Perhaps the better question is –Continue reading “#FridayPainting: Henri J.F.
+Rousseau “The Equatorial Jungle””

 The Straw Hat Today’s painting is a photograph by the French photographer, Émile Joachim Constant Puyo, who lived from 1857 to 1933.
 I confess that I have never heard of this photographer/artist so chose to feature Émile Puyo’s photograph, “The Straw Hat,” to gain insight into his work and the time when photography was inContinue reading “#Friday Painting: Émile Joachim Constant Puyo “The Straw Hat””